Excessive Heat Watch issued for Central Middlesex County, Eastern Essex, Eastern Franklin by NWS - NewsBreak

 Excessive Heat Watch issued for Central Middlesex County, Eastern Essex, Eastern Franklin by NWS

-Effective: 2021-08-12 11:00:00 EDT Expires: 2021-08-13 20:00:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: Monitor the latest forecasts and warnings for updates on this situation.
-Be prepared to drink plenty of fluids, stay in an air- conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2021-08-12 20:00:00 EDT Expires: 2021-08-13 20:00:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
-This is especially true during warm or hot weather when car interiors can reach lethal temperatures in a matter of minutes.
-Target Area: Central Middlesex County; Eastern Essex; Eastern Franklin; Eastern Hampden; Eastern Hampshire; Eastern Norfolk; Eastern Plymouth; Northern Bristol; Northern Worcester; Northwest Middlesex County; Southeast Middlesex; Southern Worcester; Suffolk; Western Essex; Western Norfolk; Western Plymouth HEAT ADVISORY REMAINS IN EFFECT FROM 11 AM TO 8 PM EDT WEDNESDAY EXCESSIVE HEAT WATCH NOW IN EFFECT FROM THURSDAY MORNING THROUGH FRIDAY EVENING * WHAT...For the Heat Advisory, heat index values up to 100 expected.
-For the Excessive Heat Watch, dangerously hot conditions with heat index values between 105 and 109 possible. * WHERE...Much of Southern New England. * WHEN...For the Heat Advisory, from 11 AM to 8 PM EDT Wednesday.
-For the Excessive Heat Watch, from Thursday morning through Friday evening. * IMPACTS...Extreme heat and humidity will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.alerts.weather.gov
+Take extra precautions if you work or spend time outside.
+When possible reschedule strenuous activities to early morning or evening.
+Know the signs and symptoms of heat exhaustion and heat stroke.
+Wear lightweight and loose fitting clothing when possible.
+To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
+Anyone overcome by heat should be moved to a cool and shaded location.
+Heat stroke is an emergency!
+Call 9 1 1.
+Target Area: Central Middlesex County; Eastern Essex; Eastern Franklin; Eastern Hampden; Eastern Hampshire; Eastern Norfolk; Eastern Plymouth; Northern Bristol; Northern Worcester; Northwest Middlesex County; Southeast Middlesex; Southern Worcester; Suffolk; Western Essex; Western Norfolk; Western Plymouth EXCESSIVE HEAT WARNING REMAINS IN EFFECT FROM NOON TODAY TO 8 PM EDT THIS EVENING EXCESSIVE HEAT WATCH REMAINS IN EFFECT FROM THIS EVENING THROUGH FRIDAY EVENING * WHAT...For the Excessive Heat Warning, dangerously hot conditions with heat index values up to 105 expected.
+For the Excessive Heat Watch, dangerously hot conditions with heat index values up to 102 possible. * WHERE...Portions of northern Connecticut, central, eastern, northeastern, southeastern and western Massachusetts and northern Rhode Island. * WHEN...For the Excessive Heat Warning, from noon today to 8 PM EDT this evening.
+For the Excessive Heat Watch, from this evening through Friday evening. * IMPACTS...Extreme heat and humidity will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.alerts.weather.gov

 Comments / 0